Chessington: Locality

-The town is served by the Surrey Comet newspaper, as well as the free paper Kingston Guardian.
+The town is served by the Surrey Comet newspaper, and up to 2016 had the former free paper Kingston Guardian.

 Sport

 Within the town there are various sporting organisations including: Non League football clubs Chessington & Hook United F.C. and Epsom Athletic F.C., who both play football in the Combined Counties League; and Kingston RFC based on the Hook Road.
 Kingston RFC play in Surrey division 2 union league.
 Chessington also is home to Chessington Cricket Club, founded in 1919, play on the Sir Francis Barker recreation ground on Leatherhead Road, the 1st XI currently play in Division 1 of The Surrey Championship.

 On site with Chessington School is Chessington Sports Centre.
 The sports centre is home to many local sports clubs such as The Kingston Wildcats (2nd and youth teams), Genesis Gymnastics Club, Chessington Badminton Club and many others.
 The Sports Centre has a multi use sports hall, a fully equipped fitness suite and Kingston's only Climbing Wall, Chessington Rocks.

 The former Formula One racing team Brabham had their factory in Chessington.
 The site is now occupied by the Carlin DPR GP2 team.